Danielmathews1444/22122117-MDS273L-JAVA/LAB4/readme.md

+## Question

+Write a JAVA Menu driven program that does the following:

+You can ONLY have the below variables as

+global variables

+Account Number

+Account Holder Name

+Account Balance

+You MUST have the below as functions

+To initialize the customer

+To deposit money

+To withdraw money

+To print the transactions

+To print account summary

+Your menu will have the following operations once the customer is created

+To deposit money

+To withdraw money

+To print the transactions

+To print account summary

 ## Bank Transaction Management

 This program simulates a simple transaction management system for a  bank using Java.
 The program prompts the user to enter their account number, name, and account balance.
 It then displays a menu with options to deposit, withdraw, view transaction history, and view account summary.